 The best ways to use brown noise for sleep, relaxation, and productivity

 If you’re excited to try white, brown, or pink noise, we recommend experimenting with different sounds as you work or fall asleep.
 You might find the presence of noise helpful or distracting depending on your brain chemistry.
 You can also try mixing and matching different types of noise to different parts of your day.
 For example, you might enjoy white noise while trying to fall asleep, but brown noise while trying to concentrate.
 It’s also possible your brain will enjoy all sounds equally.
 As with most things, find what works for you!

 There is no research to suggest that brown noise is harmful in any way.
 It’s a natural frequency like thunder or ocean waves.
 If you find it soothing, just be sure to keep the volume down to protect your hearing.

 A few years ago, white noise was popular.
 Now with TikTok, brown noise is making a splash.
 As with most mental health tips, it’s important to keep in mind what works for you.
 Not everyone finds background noise helpful, but for some people, it’s a lifesaver.
 Brown noise can be uniquely calming because of its deep frequency.
-Check out our playlist here.

-For more grounding techniques like brown noise, check out our 5 grounding techniques for hypersensitive people.
+Found this helpful?
+Check out our 5 grounding techniques for hypersensitive people.

 Touchy Feely does not provide medical advice, diagnosis, or treatment.
 Any information published on this website or by this company is not intended as medical advice.
 Always consult a qualified health or mental health professional with any questions or concerns about your physical or mental health.